 So, by day I’m a marketing consultant, but I make sure I find time to fit in a manicure every few days.
-I live in South Croydon, UK with my husband and eleven year-old son.
+I live in South Croydon, UK with my husband and teenage son.
 Besides nail polish, I also enjoy genealogy, building websites and watching Shakespeare plays.

 - Number of polishes I own: 1,128

 - Number of stamping plates: 448

 - Top coats: my favourite top coats are Sally Hansen Insta-Dri and Glisten & Glow HK Girl and Moyra Stamping Polish Top Coat (which doesn’t smear stamping).
 Others I’d recommend are No. 7 Stay Perfect and Seche Vite.